 Other Reasons That Low Vitamin D and Anxiety Are Linked

-Similarly, spending time with friends in a relaxing environment also has an effect on anxiety.
-Many people with anxiety either don't spend time with their friends, or stay indoors only and fail to get many new experiences.
+Similarly, spending time with friends in a relaxing environment also affects anxiety.
+Many people with anxiety either don't spend time with their friends or stay indoors only and fail to get many new experiences.
 This may also contribute to both anxiety and vitamin d deficiency independently.